-This is a bit of a different post for me, as I delve not only into product recommendations, but product recommendations for babies and small children.
-As some way of qualifying the following, we bought these products, and they worked for us, through two children, both born and raised in Japan, though you’ll quickly notice these are not Japanese products.
+This is a bit of a different post for me, as I’ll be delving not only into product recommendations, but baby & child product recommendations.
+As some way of qualifying the following, we bought these products and they worked for us through two children, both born and raised in Japan though you’ll quickly notice these are not Japanese products.
 These weren’t always the cheapest, and often weren’t the most popular, but we found that for our attitudes and lifestyle, they just worked, and they lasted and they endured the punishment two children and parents often put items through.

-Obviously things are quite good in Japan in regards to being able to rent almost anything with regards to children, and often the economics work out, though sometimes they don’t, versus buying items.
-Also, unlike perhaps the UK or other European and North American countries, the culture of passing things on to friends and so on has only just started to grow, so often we couldn’t pick things up from friends, though we have managed to pass some items off to good homes after our second was finished with them.
-Anyway, here are five things which really worked for us (most of these were bought 2006-2008):
+Obviously things are quite good in Japan in regards to being able to rent almost anything with regards to children, and often the economics work out versus buying items and sometimes they don’t.
+Also, unlike perhaps the UK or other European and North American regions, the culture of passing things on to friends and so on has only just started to grow, so often we couldn’t pick things up from friends, though we have managed to pass some items off to good homes after our second was finished with them.
+Anyway, here are five things which really worked for us (most bought around 2006-2008):

 Stokke Tripp Trapp